Wellington Pham, Ph.D.

 Professor Pham received his B.S. in Chemistry with honors from the University of Toledo and Ph.D. in Medicinal Chemistry in the same university.
 Following two postdoctoral fellowships at UCLA Medical School and Harvard Medical School in PET chemistry and molecular imaging, respectively; in 2005, he was an Instructor of Radiology at Harvard Medical School.
-He is currently an Assistant Professor of Radiology at Vanderbilt Medical School.
+He is currently an Associate Professor of Radiology and Biomedical Engineering at Vanderbilt Medical School.
 He is a member of the editorial advisory boards for the Journal of Nanomedicine and Journal of Alzheimer's Disease.

 - Postdoc Fellow - UCLA Medical School, 2000-2001

 - Postdoc Fellow - Harvard Medical School, 2001-2005

 Wellington Pham, Ph.D., an honors graduate, earned his doctoral degree in Medicinal and Biological Chemistry from the University of Toledo, Ohio.
 After completing his postdoctoral training at UCLA's David Geffen School of Medicine and the Harvard Medical School, he joined the Vanderbilt faculty in 2006.
 Currently, Dr. Pham is an Associate Professor of Radiology and Biomedical Engineering.
 His research interests include medicinal chemistry, nanotechnology, drug delivery, cell trafficking and molecular imaging for theranostic applications in cancer and Alzheimer’s disease (AD).